emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does have a custom player. ✔️

 ***
+## UniqueStream
+### Score: 8/18
+1. Has movies, TV, anime, but no 1080p, adjustable quality, or subtitles. 🟡
+1. They remove broken links, main player can't fail, so no server switching needed. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is alright but has room for improvement. 🟡
+1. Site has no watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site uses a highly customized version of artplayer.js. 🟡

+***
 ## Let's Stream